iotaledger/iota.rs/documentation/docs/libraries/java/api_reference.md

+---
+description: Official IOTA Client Library Java API reference.
+image: /img/logo/iota_mark_light.png
+keywords:
+- api
+- Java
+- param
+- type
+- endpoint
+- builder
+---
 # API Reference - IOTA Client Library - Java binding

 ### Api

 The Api enum contains a list of node endpoints we can call.
-It is used in setting a timeout for a specific api call during the buiding of a client using `withApiTimeout(api, timeout)` .
+It is used in setting a timeout for a specific api call during the building of a client using `withApiTimeout(api, timeout)` .

 GET_HEALTH
 GET_INFO